What is the Bloch Sphere, and why is it Important In Understanding Qubits and Quantum Computing?

 Changing the state of a Qubit with a Bloch Sphere

-We won’t give you all the maths here, but simply a basic introduction to how the BS works.
-If you start at the north pole of the sphere, you can state that the quantum state is a zero.
-If you were to walk around to the south pole, then the quantum state is a one.
-That means that rotating a vector that points from the centre of the sphere to the north pole and rotating 180 degrees through to the southern pole, therefore, turns the quantum state of a qubit from zero to one.
-Do you see how easy that was?
-We just changed the state of a qubit.
-Now there are more states than 0 or 1, but any place on the sphere is fair game for the vector.
-So another operation might be to rotate only 90 degrees.
-This would put the qubit into an equal superposition of states of zero and one.
+We won’t give you all the maths here, but simply a basic introduction to how the Bloch Sphere works.
+If you start at the sphere’s north pole, you can state that the quantum state is a zero.
+If you were to walk around to the South Pole, then the quantum state is a one.
+That means that rotating a vector that points from the center of the sphere to the north pole and 180 degrees through to the southern pole turns the quantum state of a qubit from zero to one.

 Where to go now?

-If you want to learn more about the Bloch Sphere do consider getting yourself one of the very good textbooks on quantum computing out there.
+If you want to learn more about the Bloch Sphere, consider getting yourself one of the very good textbooks on quantum computing out there.
 We believe that understanding the fundamentals of quantum and qubits will give you a much better time of learning compared to just jumping into, say, quantum programming and focusing on the code alone.
 Qubits and the Bloch-sphere will stand you in perfect shape for understanding single input quantum gates and how they can be manipulated.

 Consider looking at our short article on the gates you should understand.
 You’ll see that gates such as the NOT gate or X are very commonly used and, again, easy to visualize graphically with the Bloch-Sphere.
 But also, for example, Rx, where a vector is rotated around the x-axis an arbitrary amount.